 Program Manager, lecturer Ellen Kathrine Hansen, Aalborg University, Project Manager for the Building Component Award

 In 1999, Claus Dyre had a good idea.
 He would change the classic, square grate in a shower to a drain (drain line), which could run along a wall.
-Four years later, the idea was realized and marketed with the product name unidrain®.
+Four years later, the idea was realised and marketed with the product name unidrain®.
 Today, Unidrain is installed in more than 600,000 bathrooms and wet rooms worldwide.
 It sounds simple but it was not made in an instant.

-There was a long way from idea to market success
+A long way from idea to market success

 Introducing a new building component in wet areas is not an easy task.
 It is an area, where there is risk of leaks and all materials must be tested thoroughly.
-The obvious simple idea would have to take many tortuous paths to be realized.
+The obvious simple idea would have to take many tortuous paths to be realised.

 Along the way, Claus Dyre collaborated with a wide range of specialists.
 Initially with the Danish Technological Institute, who helped speed up the process through its innovation company; Southern Technological Innovation A/S.